Community Together Service

 What is Community Together

-Community Together is a service from Nottingham City Council to support people who are 18+ to get involved with their local communities and develop friendships and connections.
+Community Together is a program offered by Nottingham City Council that helps individuals aged 18 and above engage with their local communities and build relationships and connections.

 What do the Community Together Connectors Do